uppercasserole/stardew_marriage_speedruns/README.md

 ## Getting Started

 Using the left hand navigation, go into the `routes/` folder and find whichever route notes you are interested.
-All route notes contain a `Required Tech` section explaining the speedtech you will need in order to complete that run.
+All route notes contain a `Required Tech` section explaining the speedtech you will need to learn in order to complete that run.

 ## FAQ